 Some states allow On the Job Training (OJT) or alternate pathways to being eligible for the VTNE.
-Currently, these states include Alaska, Delaware, Wisconsin and Washington.
-Before applying to take the VTNE with on the job training, confirm that the state where you plan to work will credential veterinary technicians without a degree from an accredited vet tech program.
+Currently, these states include Alaska, California, Wisconsin, and Washington.
+Washington's current law allowing people to apply for veterinary technician licensure based on experience is scheduled to expire: Click here for more information.
+Before applying to take the VTNE with on the job training, confirm that you meet the requirements for any of these three states.
+You also need to confirm that the state where you plan to work will credential veterinary technicians without a degree from an accredited vet tech program.
 Contact information can be found by using the Board and Agency Directory.

 There are select times when an official governmental regulatory board is able to make a special exception for the approval of a candidate for eligibility.
 AAVSB will always defer to the wishes of the regulatory State and Provincial Boards.

 Some states allow candidates with a veterinary education, with a Bachelor of Science in a related field, or from a program approved by the state to take the VTNE and become credentialed Veterinary Technicians.
-Some states allow foreign educated Veterinarians or Veterinarian Technicians to take the VTNE and become credentialed as Veterinary Technicians.
+Some states allow foreign educated veterinarians or veterinary technicians to take the VTNE and become credentialed as Veterinary Technicians.
 Use the Board and Agency Directory to find contact information for states or provinces to ask about your states requirements.

 Felonies or Convictions